xinqian-mit/API_Phonons/Readme.md

 Fourthorder.py by Dr.Tianli Feng and Prof. Xiulin Ruan et al.: https://github.com/FourPhonon/FourPhonon<br />
 <br />

-Check the mannuals for each package installing/compiling them.
+Please check the mannuals for each package installing/compiling them.
-Other python libraries are also required: matscipy <br />
+Other python libraries such as matscipy and numba are also required, which is usually provided if you use anaconda.
-numba # This save you from implementing the code in cython.
-When a function is called many times, I add the decorator @njit for just-in-time compilation, which would increase the speed by magnitudes.

 ### Tips for Installation: